NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 Some images with a larger registration error could be added after careful inspection, to increase the coverage.

+See also the earlier section of validation of bundle adjustment (:numref:`sfs_ba_validation`).
+That one discusses a report file that measures the errors in the pixel space rather than on the ground.

 When registration fails
 ^^^^^^^^^^^^^^^^^^^^^^^